lrusso/LRussoWeb/README.md

 ### Automated Daily Bot

-This is a GitHub Actions workflow designed to run a scheduled job.
-The workflow is set up to automatically execute a Node.js script on a schedule.
+This is a GitHub Actions workflow designed to run a scheduled job that can be found in the `.github/workflows/cronjob.yml` file.
+Is set up to automatically execute a Node.js script on a schedule.
 The script uses an optional Google API Key for sending emails, ensure you have configured a **GitHub secret** named `GOOGLE_API_KEY` in your repository settings.

 Currently, the job runs **every day at 11:00 AM UTC**.